MaraEliana/Diversified-Answer-Generation-QA-System/README.md

 - [References](#references)

 ## Introduction

 Traditional Question Answering (QA) systems aim to provide highly precise responses, often yielding a single correct answer.
-However, in many domains, questions can have multiple valid perspectives and require diversified answers, covering several topics and viewpoints.
-The goal of this project was to develop a QA system capable of generating diversified answers by leveraging a Retrieval-Augmented Generation (RAG) pipeline.
+However, in many domains, questions can have multiple valid perspectives and require diversified answers that cover various topics and viewpoints rather than a single definitive response.
+This is particularly relevant in open-ended or subjective queries, where different aspects of a topic contribute to a more comprehensive understanding.

-Key objectives of this project include:
+To address this challenge, this project focuses on developing a QA system capable of generating diversified answers by leveraging a Retrieval-Augmented Generation (RAG) pipeline. **Diversification** in retrieval systems can be formally defined as the process of optimizing retrieved results to maximize coverage across distinct aspects, topics, or viewpoints relevant to a given query, rather than reinforcing a single dominant perspective.
+This definition aligns with our goal of producing QA outputs that are not only accurate but also contextually rich and representative of multiple perspectives.

+A crucial aspect of this project is the dataset used to assess the system's capability to generate diversified answers.
+The primary dataset consists of blog posts from Ask EP, which provide a strong example of diversified QA pairs.
+Unlike traditional QA datasets that map each question to a single correct answer, Ask EP responses tend to explore multiple angles, offering nuanced perspectives that make them particularly well-suited for studying diversification in answer generation.
+By analyzing how language models interact with such data, we can assess whether they tend to focus on a single topic or viewpoint or if they are capable of constructing a panoramic response covering a broad range of relevant information.

+The ability to generate diversified answers is critical in domains such as legal advice, policy discussions, and scientific discourse, where presenting multiple perspectives enhances decision-making.
+The objectives of this project include:

 - Creating a custom diversified QA dataset.
 - Building a knowledge base to support diversified answer generation.
 - Implementing a RAG pipeline for diversified QA.
 - Evaluating the system, with a focus on diversification.

+By improving diversification in answer generation, this project contributes to the broader goal of making QA systems more informative, balanced, and context-aware.

 ## Project Structure
 | **Category**          | **File Name**               | **Purpose / Description**                      |